Trevorvano Mackey

-Trevorvano Mackey (born January 5, 1992) is a male track and field athlete from Nassau, Bahamas, who mainly competes in the 100m and 200m.
+Trevorvano Mackey (born 5 January 1992) is a Bahamian sprinter who competes in the 100m and 200m.
 Mackey qualified for the 2012 Summer Olympics running a personal best 20.52 over 200m placing 4th at the 2012 NACAC Under-23 Championships in Athletics in Irapuato, Mexico.
 Mackey is a graduate of Doris Johnson Senior High School in Nassau, Bahamas He competed for South Plains College with compatriot Shavez Hart before transferring to Texas Tech University.
 They both teamed up to break the Bahamian 4x100 national record in Morelia, Mexico.